ROCm/MIVisionX/apps/rali_performance_tests/README.md

-# RALI Unit Tests
+# RALI Performance Tests
-This application can be used to verify the functionality of the API offered by Rali.
+This application is used to run performance tests on the RALI API for graphs of depth size 1.

 ## Build Instructions